abusaeed2433/JavaBasic/src/g_TheObjectClass/info.md

   ```

 ## String Representation of an Object
-- The k_String representation of an object,
-- Contain enough information about the state of the object,
+- Contains enough information about the `state of the object`,
-- Used for debugging purpose(Advanced debugging tools are available though),
+- Used for `debugging` purpose(Advanced debugging tools are available though),
 - Has a default implementation, but not much useful,
   - Ex: See `defaultEqualsTo()` of `Test.java`,
     ```